All Episodes

 She did a good job over there.

-But she, as with most of the personnel at CNN are deeply invested in the liberal progressive movement.
+But she, as with most of the personnel at CNN, are deeply invested in the liberal progressive movement.

-They're all of the same um belief system.
+They're all of the same belief system.

 And that's why that network is destroyed.

-Look, Fox gets the rep that it's conservative is this and that, but on Fox, the bookers, and you know, I was there for more than 20 years, they actively seek out other points of view, left-wing points of view, Democrat points of view, because it makes it more fun to watch.
+But on Fox, the Bookers, and, you know, I was there for more than 20 years, they actively seek out other points of view, left-wing points of view, Democrat points of view, because it makes it more fun to watch.

 Okay?